maetyu-d/split/README.md

 The Plugin Host loads VST3 and/or AU plugins (instruments and effects) in any combination, and i) receives OSC messages on port 9001, ii) converts OSC to MIDI and routes it to the relevant plugins based on a lane system, and iii) provides fundamental mixing and recording facilities.

 The two applications are intented to be used together, but you could use one and build your own replacement for the other.
+The latest version supports Ableton Link.

 ### Pattern IDE